Don’t blame the grain – ancient grains may have helped build our brains

 French Doctor and researcher, Michel Delogeril has been studying the difference.
 His main conclusion is that “coeliac-triggering gluten proteins are expressed to higher levels in modern cereals while non-triggering proteins are expressed less”.
 Another researcher, Dr Van Den Broeck from Wageningen University’s Applied Plant Research department has found the same thing.
 “The presence of the Glia-9 epitope (associated with triggering coeliacs disease) was higher in the modern varieties, whereas the presence of the Glia-20 epitope was lower, as compared to the landraces.
 This suggests that modern wheat breeding practices may have led to an increased exposure to Coeliac Disease epitopes”.
 In Italy, another research group has reported that “in non-celiac gluten sensitive patients and healthy subjects, protein extracts of modern wheat varieties, compared to ancient wheat varieties, induced a higher production of CXCL10, an inflammatory cytokine highly expressed also in celiac and IBS patients.”

 It is looking as if the gluten in ancient grains, Kamut khorosan in particular, has subtly different genetic tagging, that may not trigger the body going into the same inflammatory attack mode.
 In clinical trials, ancient wheat is certainly not acting as a deadly bread, unlike most people’s modern, genetically altered and refined daily bread.
 However, it may not only be about gluten.
 These ancient grains have other qualitative differences.
-More diverse and higher levels of polyphenols and stronger antioxidant properties, both of which are generally anti-inflammatory in effect.
+More diverse and higher levels of polyphenols and stronger Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection… properties, both of which are generally anti-inflammatory in effect.
 Modern wheat, in contrast to ancient wheats, have been shown to protect against oxidative stress, another co-conspirator with inflammatory diseases.
 Do we yet know why our physiology likes these ancient grains and not modern wheat?
 In truth, not yet, but it is likely to be a more complex culprit than just a mono-polar focus on wheat gluten being the root of all evil.

 Ancient whole grains are good for you